tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 public _enum_ __ErrorType__   [se.natusoft.osgi.aps.api.net.rpc.errors] {

 This defines what I think is a rather well though through set of error types applicable for an RPC call.
 No they are not mine, they come from Matt Morley in his JSONRPC 2.0 specification at [http://jsonrpc.org/spec.html](http://jsonrpc.org/spec.html).

-I did add SERVICE_NOT_FOUND since it is fully possible to try to call a service that does not exist.
+I did however add the following:

+* SERVICE_NOT_FOUND - Simply because this can happen in this case!

+* AUTHORIZATION_REQUIRED - This is also a clear possibility.

+* BAD_AUTHORIZATION

 __PARSE_ERROR__